-From November 14 to December 21, 2019, LA Joaillerie par Mazlo Gallery will host SUBSTANTIFIC in collaboration with the Alice Art Foundation.
+From November 14 to December 21, 2019, LA Joaillerie par Mazlo Gallery will host SUBSTANTIFIC in collaboration with the Robert Mazlo Endowment Fund for Art and Contemporary Art Jewellery and the Alice Art Foundation.
 Echoing the famous quote of French Renaissance writer François Rabelais, this exhibition brings together four contemporary art jewellers: Alexander Blank, Sungho Cho, Karin Herwegh and Fabrizio Tridenti.
 Resolutely minimalist, all have chosen to explore this tenuous frontier between graphic language and three-dimensionality in an attempt to capture, through a piece of jewellery, the iconic essence of the visual symbol.

 This approach manifests itself formally through the primacy given to the sculptural dimension of the object, whose form is deliberately simplified and synthesized as if of a sign deprived from all its ornaments to retain its sole substance.
 This rigor is also tangible in the economy with which materials, colors and techniques are chosen without ever neglecting the refinement of know-how.